 How Can My Dentist Treat White Spots on Teeth?

 Your dentist can use restorative dental treatments to replace weakened enamel.
 They can also give you a fluoride treatment to strengthen the remaining tooth enamel.
 This involves applying a gel, paste, or rinse containing fluoride to the teeth.

 Fluoride will absorb into the teeth and fortify the enamel so that it stays strong enough to resist staining and harmful residues.
 You can protect your teeth against cavities this way.
 But it will not help with existing white spots on the teeth.

 Your dentist can use cosmetic dental bonding to cover this tooth discoloration.
 With this procedure, the dentist applies resin to the teeth to even out and brighten the tooth color.
 Your dentist may also suggest porcelain veneers: shells that attach to the teeth to give you a whiter smile per your aesthetic goals.

 Some patients might have medical conditions or genetic contributors that make them susceptible to calcium loss in the teeth.
 These individuals will want to work with their dentist on a treatment plan to protect their smiles.

 Overall, you can preserve your tooth enamel by practicing good oral hygiene to get rid of plaque that will eat away at your smile.
 This means you should floss daily and brush your teeth twice per day.

 Acidic and sugary foods and drinks will also erode your teeth.
 You should limit these foods in your diet to preserve your oral health.
-Talk to your dentist to learn more precautions you can take to avoid dental damage.
+Contact your dentist to learn more precautions you can take to avoid dental damage.